namelessu/Notes/Useless College Notes/Recent Egypt History/1-Muhammad Ali.md

 ## **11-What were the agricultural and economic reforms in Mohamed Ali’s era?**

 - Muhammad Ali changed the language of Egypt from Turkish to Arabic and it became the main language.
-Egypt was the sole supplier of grain during the Napoleonic wars, And during this era plagues and famine caused poor financial state in Egypt.
+Egypt was the sole supplier of grain during the Napoleonic wars.

 ## **12-Building canals caused more harm than benefits to Egypt.
 Explain**